Malachi 4 – The Sun of Righteousness

 2. (2-3) Resolution of the righteous.

 a.
-But to you who fear My name: In the previous verse God promised a judgment of fire for the proud, but God says that those who fear My name will be saved.
+But to you who fear My name: In the previous verse God promised a judgment of fire for the proud, but God also said that those who fear My name will be saved.

 b.
 The Sun of Righteousness shall arise: From the time of early Christians like Justin Martyr to today, Christians have regarded the Sun of Righteousness as a reference to Jesus.